Latest Updates

 A third prize ($2000) will be provided for the most accurate identification of those recordings which are simulated versus actual, based on the highest level of agreement between a provided set of labels and the actual type of recording.

 In the unlikely event of ties for a prize, the cash value of the prize will be split.
 Each participant may win only one prize.
+All decisions regarding prizes and administration of the contest will be made by Neurtex scientific personnel and are final.

 Eligible Sorting Techniques

 Any desired sorting technique may be applied, whether involving manual steps or fully automated.
 Participants are encouraged to use whatever manual steps they normally would apply.
 The submission form requests descriptive details of the technique used.
+The descriptions must be complete enough to allow a worker in the field to thoroughly understand the steps taken.

 Eligible Contestants